 Ponding encourages an understanding of the relationship between plants and animals in a freshwater ecosystem.
 Pondlife may be observed and monitored over each season.

-Ponding is the investigation of ponds to gain an understanding of it’s ecology.
-The plants, animals and water is observed and monitored over a season.
-We recently went Summer Ponding and the experience was amazing.
-There wasn’t much happening on the surface of the water, but we were excited to see pond life in the algae covered rocks, pond scum, mud and water we collected in a container.
-Once it had settled overnight we could see the tiny creatures and observe them.
+We went summer ponding and the experience was amazing.
+There wasn’t much happening on the surface of the water, but we were excited to see pondlife in the algae-covered rocks, pond scum, mud, and the water we collected into a container.

 Indoor Prep Work